top of page

 Rhododendron & the Toxic Ambrosia

 Rhododendron is a plant genus of the heather family.
-With bright showy flowers, this glamorous perennial is known for its medicinal properties and lethal toxins.
-Rhododendron including azalea are central to production of mad honey from the ancient to modern world.
+With bright showy flowers, this glamorous perennial is known for medicinal properties and lethal toxins.
+Rhododendron species are central to mad honey of the ancient to modern world.

 Mad honey is created by bees producing honey from the nectar of plants containing certain toxins, such as grayanotoxins.
 All Rhododendron species have mild to severe toxicity.
-Strategically for the plants, pollinators are not harmed by the poisons.
+Pollinators are not affected by the poisons.

-Most Rhododendron species are native to eastern Asia and the Himalayas.
+Most Rhododendron species come from east Asia and the Himalayas.
 Today they grow throughout the world as small trees, vines or shrubs.
-Favorite hedge and ornamental plants, Rhododendron has white to brilliant shades of red, pink, purple, blue and orange flowers.
+Favorite hedge and ornamental plants, they have white to brilliant shades of red, pink, purple, blue and orange flowers.

 The romantic Alpenrose (Rhododendron ferrugineum) is an evergreen shrub above the mountain tree line.
 It's also called snow rose or rusty-leaf alpenrose.
 Found in the Alps, Pyrenees, Jura and Apennines, Alpenrose is the "type species" for genus Rhododendron.